A Tin-Type Romance: Plot summary

 Phil and Beth meet one day at the seaside.
 They pass a photograph gallery where they decide to have their tin-types taken, and each one lovingly puts the other's picture into their own locket.

 At their next meeting, Phil and Beth agree to marry.
 However, when Phil tries to prove that Beth's picture is in his locket, the catch sticks and he cannot open it.
 The couple fight and separate, and the film implies that each of them will now try to kill themselves.

-Jean (Phil's dog) fixes the situation - she picks up Phil's locket and places it near Beth, and then returns with Beth's locket to Phil.
+Phil’s dog, Jean, fixes the situation - she picks up Phil's locket and places it near Beth, and then returns with Beth's locket to Phil.
 Each one opens the other's locket, and sees that their own tin-type is indeed in there.
 The couple then reconcile and renew their engagement.